Logo-stateuniv

 Financial Aid

-Davidson offers both need-based and merit-based financial aid to its applications.
+The school offers both need-based and merit-based financial aid to its applicants.
 Approximately one third of the student body receives some sort of need-based aid, usually in the form of grants, loans, and work-study positions.
-At the heart of Davidson’s financial aid philosophy is the Davidson Trust.
+At the heart of the college’s financial aid philosophy is the Davidson Trust.
 Through the Davidson Trust 100 percent of demonstrated need is met through grants and student employment.
-No loan component is included.
-Of course, families may choose to take out loans as a means of personal financing.

-• Early Decision: CSS/Financial Aid PROFILE Application November 15
+• Early Decision: CSS/Financial Aid PROFILE Application due by mid-November

-• Regular Decision: CSS/Financial Aid PROFILE Application February 15
+• Regular Decision: CSS/Financial Aid PROFILE Application due by mid-February

 Student Financial Aid Details

 Supported by outstanding facilities, student activities and gatherings are enhanced by the Alvarez College Union.
-Fueled by a constant buzz of activity, this student haven boasts a twenty-four hour a day workout facility, a rock-climbing wall (part of the popular Davidson Outdoors organization, which hosts a variety of trips and training sessions in everything from hang gliding on North Carolina’s Outer Banks to skiing in West Virginia to canoeing in the Everglades), the Duke Family Performance Hall (which hosted the Royal Shakespeare Company in an ongoing campus residency), and a cafe and grill open to students and the surrounding community.
-The Union Board works to keep minds engaged outside the classroom with recent speakers including Gloria Steinem, Cornel West, Marian Wright Edelman, Jane Goodall, and Annie Proulx.
+Fueled by a constant buzz of activity, this student haven boasts a twenty-four hour a day workout facility, a rock-climbing wall (part of the popular Davidson Outdoors organization, which hosts a variety of trips and training sessions in everything from hang gliding on North Carolina’s Outer Banks to skiing in West Virginia to canoeing in the Everglades), the Duke Family Performance Hall (which hosted the Royal Shakespeare Company in an ongoing campus residency), and a cafe with grill open to students and the surrounding community.
 Music enthusiasts also find a haven in the concert committee, active in not only bringing local acts to campus but also supporting diverse acts from Ludacris to Counting Crows.
 Both the Davidsonian and Libertas, Davidson’s premier publications, hold offices in this space.
 From an active SGA that governs everything from the tax activities council to the Vamonos Van, students have endless opportunities for involvement.

 Patterson Court